THoeken/powermatcher/get-involved.md

 3. Don't lose time on integration
 	* It can be time consuming to merge the open source edition with your proprietary extensions.
 It saves time to contribute these extensions to the project.
 4. More features attract more users
-	*If there are more devices/features, it is likely to increase the adoption of the software.
-This can lead to more customers of the organization.
+	*If there are more devices/features, it is likely to increase the adoption of the software, This can lead to more customers of the organization.
 5. More innovation
 	*By participating in the community you can look for innovation to add to your product
+6. Get your contributions accepted faster
+	*Known programmers with a good reputation within the project can add code more easily
+7. Proof your customers that you know the software since you make active contributions.

 ## Individuals ##
 People have motivations to join the development e.g.:

 1. Economic
 	* Job (works for an organization)
 	* Good for reputation (Resume)